 Hello friends, I hope all of you are fine.
-In today’s tutorial, we are gonna have a look at the Phasor Diagrams of a Synchronous Generator and how they describe the different parameters of synchronous generator.
+In today’s tutorial, we are gonna have a look at the Phasor Diagrams of a Synchronous Generator and how they describe the different parameters of a synchronous generator.
 The phasor diagram is a very significant factor of the power system analysis.
 As the output of the synchronous generator is alternating current, so it can easily be explained by the phasor diagrams.
-If we draw the output voltage and current in such a geometrically way that they show some relation among them, the resultant diagram called a phasor diagram.
+If we draw the output voltage and current in such a geometrical way that they show some relation among them, the resultant diagram is called a phasor diagram.

 Phasor Diagram of a Synchronous Generator